 The cost of solar panels has dropped by 89% since 2010.
 Lower prices and improved technology make sustainable energy more accessible than ever before.
 You can lower your impact on the environment and save money on your utility bills by using solar to power your life.
+But first you must weigh up advantages and disadvantages of solar power.
 Connect Electric can help you get started with 10 ways you can move off the grid and into energy independence.

 Heat Your Water with Solar

 Solar water heaters are designed to harness the power of the sun to keep your water hot.
 The appliance is connected to solar panels that are usually attached to the roof of your home.
 They collect energy that heats water flowing into a storage tank.

 Different sizes and models are available, so you can find something that matches your needs.
 You should consider the size of your household, roof shape, house type, and available space before buying a solar water heater.

 Let Natural Heat into Your Home